bmforsythtech/CourseDrop/README.md

 <li>Divisions - List of courses and assigned divisions</li>
 <li>NoDrops - List of students not eligible to use this web application</li>
 </ul>

+Example data is included in the import folder.

 <h3>Data Import</h3>